noahehall/theBookOfNoah/0current/languages/csshtml/csshtml.md

 - choosing a font
   - a balance between readbility and IMPACT
     - the length of text can help decide between the two
-- set the line-height larger than the font size to reduce cramping
-  - dont set a unit to your line-height value, as a unitless line-height is proportional to its font-size!
-- main theme
-  - typography is about usability first
-  - ^ then about emotion second
+- rhythm: describes how text flows vertically on a page
+  - use the base line height as a baseline unit from which all spacing is derived
+  - ^ any margin, padding, etc. should be baed on line-height
+  - ^ em/rem play an important role here

 ### layout